codedamn/teach.codedamn.com/docs/technologies/aws.md

 ## How to test AWS Sandbox?

 Currently, only Pro users can use AWS cloud sandboxes.
 You can signup for a Pro account and test your labs, or if you are far ahead in your course creation and want a free Pro account, <a href="https://codedamn.com/contact">contact our support</a>.

+## Which services are enabled?

+We enable services as required by instructors.
+Currently the following services have been enabled on AWS Sandbox accounts:

+- EC2
+- API Gateway
+- Lambda Functions
+- Cloudfront
+- S3
+- Cloudformation
+- Cloudwatch

+If you plan on creating a course that uses a service that is not listed above, <a href="https://codedamn.com/contact">contact our support</a> and we would be happy to enable it.